20 Worst Tourist Traps in Michigan

 Source: fromashestotay93

-This tiny unincorporated community capitalizes on its devilish name.
-The town consists of just three rundown stores and campy decorations.
+This tiny unincorporated community capitalizes on its memorable name.
+The town consists of just a handful of small shops and novelty decorations.

-The gift shops sell overpriced novelty items.
-Most people spend 10 minutes maximum before realizing they’ve been had.
+The gift shops carry novelty items at visitor-friendly prices.
+Most people spend around 10 minutes before moving on down the road.

-Why It’s On This List: Reddit users describe it as “basically just 3 rundown stores and rundown campy cut outs placed in the lawn.”
+Why It’s On This List: Visitors describe it as “basically just 3 rundown stores and campy cut outs placed in the lawn,” which may not justify the drive for everyone.

 6. Sea Shell City